 Helen didn’t want to be the ‘face’ of the piece, or talk viewers through the concept and we allowed only snatches of ambient sound and conversation from the wrapping process into the final film.
 I think we managed to successfully capture the essence of Adorn without saying anything.
 It tells its creation story without narrative.

 Many artists are incredible storytellers and that is the enduring power of their work.
 Look at the character detail in the absinthe drinker of Degas or the catastrophic power of Picasso’s Guernica.
 When it came to shooting an artist’s studio film for Anne Curtis there was a similar process at work.

 Anne is a publisher and artist of great versatility.
 She works with glass, textiles, printing techniques and interior design.
 Her exhibition at The Customs House Gallery was based entirely on a short story she wrote called ‘The Poison Gardener’ – a dark tale of love and loss.

-Ailish Henderson exhibited at Customs House at the same time as Anne Curtis and I was asked to create a video installation for both as part of an archive of gallery exhibitions.
+Ailish Henderson exhibited at Customs House at the same time as Anne Curtis and I was asked to create a video installation for them both as part of an online video archive of gallery exhibitions.
 Ailish and Anne’s exhibitions were curated by Esen Kaya, offering unique snapshots of the artists and where they both were in their respective careers.

 At the time Ailish was still in higher education studying textiles.
 Her artistic practice and style was still in development but what struck me was her similarity to Anne Curtis, an artist in the midst of a rewarding career.
 Stories were central to Ailish’s art too and her paintings and textile works for this exhibition were based on a poem she had written called ‘Torn Umbrella’.